 If a dam is well designed, it will be strong enough to hold back the water behind it, whatever happens.
 But tragic accidents still occur, often caused by the unimaginable power of natural forces such as earthquakes, landslides, or floods.

 The worst dam disaster happened over a century ago.
 A huge dam in Philadelphia burst in 1889, killing 10,000 people.

 |What’s it like to dangle from a rope hundreds of feet in the air with nothing but deep water far below?
 Just ask one of the guys who regularly rappel down the face of TVA dams during safety inspections.
 Divers and remotely operated machines also are used to check for problems below the water line.|

 More recently, in 1976, the Teton Dam in Idaho broke as the reservoir behind it was being filled for the first time.
 Fourteen people were killed.
 The Teton Dam disaster resulted in new government rules to ensure that dams are safe.

 Every TVA dam is checked regularly to make sure it that it is safe and the equipment used to operate it is working properly.

-Many of these dams were built in the 1930s, but TVA has done a lot of work since then to make sure they meet modern safety regulations.
-This work ensures that TVA dams can stand up to the biggest flood or earthquake we could expect in the Tennessee Valley.
+Because many of these dams were built in the 1930s, TVA has had to do a lot of work on them to make sure that they meet modern safety regulations.
+These ensure that TVA’s dams can stand up to the biggest flood or earthquake that we would ever expect to see in the Tennessee Valley.